Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/Bot/BotAdaptiveCards/README.md

 To simplify the complexity to create this bot, we have modified slightly the **state machine** created in **Bot Base**.

-Firts we removed some states/triggers not necessayr in this sample and add new ones
+First we removed some states/triggers not necessary in this sample and add new ones

 **Features**:

 - Get dot graph of the [state machine](../README.md#StateMachine) (thanks to [stateless](https://github.com/dotnet-state-machine/stateless) third-party)

-- Accept a specific configuration (login, pwd, host, ini file location, user list who must take the test) - so it's possible to create several bot and used them in sametime.
+- Accept a specific configuration (login, pwd, host, ini file location, user list who must take the test) - so it's possible to create several bot and used them in same time.
 If a thousand users need to pass the test, we can imagine having several bots (for example one for 100 users) instead of a single bot...

 - Connect to Rainbow server and manage auto-reconnection (at least once an authentication has succeeded)